hryvinskyi/magento2-invisible-captcha/README.md

 2. Easy to add captcha to your custom form
 3. AJAX forms supported
 4. Knockout forms supported
+5. Refreshing invalid token after a long period of inactivity on the site and after ajax form submitted

 ## Frontend Forms
  * Login